-But – beyond asking questions like the ones we’ve just outlined, you’ll want to dig deeper to uncover the “why.”
+But beyond asking questions like the ones we’ve just outlined, you’ll also want to dig deeper to uncover the “why.”

 Why is a specific process so inefficient?
 Why is the company losing money?
-What, exactly, do they hope to gain by adopting your product/service?
+What exactly do they hope to gain by adopting your solution?

 Keenan is upfront about the fact that Gap Selling is hard.